redhat-performance/quads/README.md

 for h in $(cat /tmp/RT423624) ; do bin/quads.py --host $h --add-schedule --schedule-start "2016-10-17 00:00" --schedule-end "2016-11-14 17:00" --schedule-cloud cloud03 ; done
 ```

 That's it.
-At this point your hosts will be queued to provisioned and moved, we check once a minute if there are any pending provisioning tasks.
+At this point your hosts will be queued for provision and move operations, we check once a minute if there are any pending provisioning tasks.
 To check manually:

 ```
 for h in $(./quads.py  --cloud-only cloud03) ; do echo -n ==== $h   :" " ; cat /etc/lab/state/$h ; done